 The gallery in its final form represents every image that is worthy of inclusion.
 They are the images which aren’t out of focus, blurry, under/overexposed, a near duplicate, badly composed, with blinking/ bad expressions etc.

 Each image represents my brand.
 I am proud to stand behind that, given that there is so much more to creating images than clicking the shutter.
 In fact, what comes home with me at the end of the wedding day are just the raw ingredients.

 When I cull through the photos, which takes several hours together with years of experience, there is a quality control process that happens.
 This ensures that you receive every image that is a worthy representation of both my work and the moments of your wedding day.

 Much like the leftover ingredients used to prepare your wedding cake, the images that are not selected for inclusion are a byproduct of creating the product for which I am commissioned.

 They are not suitable to represent the standard you set for your wedding or the measure of the quality that I seek to provide as your photographer.
 I haven’t left out any gems or halfway-decent images by mistake.

-We take dozens or hundreds of images of every aspect of your wedding.
-We give you those that are good enough to tell the story of your day, keeping in mind variety, pace and flow of the finished gallery.
+Photographers take thousands or RAW images at a wedding.
+We supply those that are good enough to tell the story of your day, keeping in mind variety, pace and flow of the finished gallery.

 It’s just like writing a book, where all the elements come together.
 The overarching plot, the fine details, setting the scene, introducing the characters and continuing the narrative.
 All the while building pace and momentum, then wrapping up the tale in a satisfying way.

 There will be an agreed set of expectations where the final number of images are concerned.
-This takes into account what I have to charge in order to remain in business and the corresponding editing time.
+This takes into account what I have to charge to remain in business and the corresponding editing time.